wp-plugins/sully/readme.txt

-WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING
+WARNING

-WARNING This is very preliminary code and has only been tested with a   WARNING
+WARNING This is very preliminary code and has only been tested with a

 WARNING very small set of plugins and themes.

 WARNING

-WARNING                                                                 WARNING

-WARNING                DO NOT USE ON PRODUCITON SYSTEMS                 WARNING
+WARNING                DO NOT USE ON PRODUCITON SYSTEMS

-WARNING                                                                 WARNING
+WARNING

 WARNING I recommend waiting until version 1.0 for the less adventurous.

 WARNING

-WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING